openai/openai-node/README.md

 ## Streaming Responses

-We provide support for streaming responses using Server Side Events (SSE).
+We provide support for streaming responses using Server Sent Events (SSE).

 ```ts
 import OpenAI from "openai";